phillipSloan/ComputationalLogic/Readme.md

 			atomic_list_concat(['I will remember that',Utterance],' ',Answer)
 	  )
 ```
-This can be observed by the following:
+Removal of conflicting rules can be observed by the following:
 ```
 user: "forget everything".
 prolexa: I am a blank slate